Rishi Sunak to be UK prime minister: What you need to know | Politics

 * Sunak, one of the wealthiest politicians in Westminster, will become prime minister when invited to form a government by King Charles. * A former Goldman Sachs analyst, Sunak will be the United Kingdom's first prime minister of Indian origin.

-ECONOMY * British shoppers cut their spending sharply in September while public borrowing grew by more than expected, underscoring the challenge facing finance minister Jeremy Hunt.

-* Hunt reiterated on Friday that the government will do "whatever is necessary" to drive down debt in the medium term. * Ruth Gregory, senior UK economist at Capital Economics in London said: "The fall in gilt yields on the news today that Rishi Sunak will become the UK's next Prime Minister has reduced the chances of a significant fiscal consolidation.
+* Bank of England Deputy Governor Dave Ramsden said credibility was returning to British economic policymaking, judging by a recovery in the government bond market. * Ruth Gregory, senior UK economist at Capital Economics in London said: "The fall in gilt yields on the news today that Rishi Sunak will become the UK’s next Prime Minister has reduced the chances of a significant fiscal consolidation.
 Even so, the new PM will still have to work hard to restore stability in the eyes of the financial markets."

 WHAT'S BEHIND THE CRISIS? * Britain's financial markets were plunged into turmoil on Sept.
 23 after then-new finance minister Kwasi Kwarteng announced billions of pounds of unfunded tax cuts.